Shane Pinto: Professional

+Pinto was again centering the third line with Amadio and now Claude Giroux on his wings for the 2025–26 season.
+He opened the season with a three-point effort, scoring twice and assisting on Giroux's game-winning goal in a 5–4 victory over the Tampa Bay Lightning on October 9.
+On November 13, he signed a four-year, $30 million extension with the Ottawa Senators.
+On March 7, he marked another three-point night, scoring once and assisting on goals by Amadio and Tyler Kleven in a 7–4 win over the Seattle Kraken.
+In 72 games, he scored 23 goals and 46 points.
+The Senators made the playoffs again, but were swept in the first round by the Carolina Hurricanes.
+Pinto went scoreless in the four games.

 International play

 Pinto was named to the United States men's national junior ice hockey team for the 2020 World Junior Ice Hockey Championships.
 Pinto enjoyed early success for the team, being named the player of the game for the opening game of the tournament against Canada men's national junior ice hockey team after scoring two goals and getting an assist.

 Pinto represented the United States at the 2025 IIHF World Championship, where he recorded two goals and eight assists in eight games and helped Team USA win their first gold medal since 1933.

 Personal life

 Pinto is a golf aficionado who has played on the Bethpage Black Course.
 Growing up in New York, Pinto was a childhood fan of the Pittsburgh Penguins, crediting Sidney Crosby and the 2009 Stanley Cup Finals as inspiration for his ice hockey career.